modern-sapien/project-prometheus/NOTE.md

     State and Lifecycle
         * Hooks allow us to have functional components
         * State is an object like props extends from being a component.
-        * State is mainly just a function that will run when the component runs.

     NPM versus NPX
         * We can run it without installing it using NPX